Turn your eyes to me, turn your heart to me,

 That sets the wrongs of the long day right.

-We are busy working to bring Nora Hopper Chesson's "A Homing Song" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Nora Hopper Chesson's "A Homing Song" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Homing Song" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.